 Accomplished recorder maker from Holland, with an international reputation.
 Jacqueline has also developed courses at Cambridge Woodwind Makers that cover specific voicing and technical details, but also makes one think about how to choose a recorder and what gives a recorder its characteristic; see Recorder Repair & Care.

-The course fee covers all the materials, use of tools and expert tuition.
+The course fee covers all the materials including prepared wood, use of tools and expert tuition.
 It also includes some lunches, light refreshments and some evening meals.
 The finished recorder will be yours to keep.

 Course duration | 5 consecutive days

 Times | Sunday – Thursday | 09.00am – 5.00pm

 Depending on progress made during each day, some times may run later into the evening.